leggetter/realtime-apis/slides.md

 class: title

-# So, you want to build Real-time API.
+# So, you want to build a Real-time API.
 Where do you start?

 * <span class="speaker">Phil @leggetter</span>
 * <span class="speaker-job-title">Head of Evangelism</span>